asimyildiz/flyem/README.md

 Kubernetes control plane is running at https://127.0.0.1:${randomPort} \
 CoreDNS is running at https://127.0.0.1:${randomPort}/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

-Then we need to create our deployment.yaml file to configure kubernetes for our project:
-- kubectl create deployment flyem --image=asimyildiz/flyem --dry-run=client -o=yaml > deployment.yaml
-- echo --- >> deployment.yaml
-- kubectl create service clusterip flyem --tcp=8080:8080 -tcp=9090:9090 --dry-run=client -o=yaml >> deployment.yaml

-After minikube is starting to work and before we run our deployment file, we need to first pull our docker image.
+After minikube is starting to work and before we run our deployment file, we need to first pull our docker images for our microservices before we run:
-- minikube image pull asimyildiz/flyem:[latest|0.0.4-SNAPSHOT]
+- minikube image pull asimyildiz/flyem:service-microservicename-VERSION

 Then we need to start our kubernetes instance and check if our instance is started to run:
-- kubectl apply -f deployment.yaml
+- kubectl apply -f k8s/deployment-microservicename.yaml
 - kubectl get all

 Then we need to create an ssh tunnel to the service that we have created in Kubernetes
-- kubectl port-forward svc/flyem 8080:8080 9090:9090
+- kubectl port-forward svc/microservice-servicename 8080:8080 9090:9090

 # CI/CD pipeline
 CI/CD pipeline will be added later